mesutoezdil/Capstone-Project-Blog-Page-App--Django--on-AWS-Environment/RM_Solution.md

 ```
 - Please check if this userdata is working or not. to do this create new instance in public subnet and show to students that it is working

+Please check yout Github token and go to "userdata.sh" and correct your token - line 6, and change your line 8 there
 ## Step 9: Create NAT Instance in Public Subnet
 To launch NAT instance, go to the EC2 console and click the create button.